AliPG14/Screen_translator_chtovi/README.md

 # Screen_translator_chtovi
 A vibe code built in appication using python to translate chinese to vietnamese, in order for me to understand contents on douyin
+Note: it cannot trans when it text not clear or there are emojis..

 # 🎵 Douyin Screen Translator